LGBTQ culture in St. Louis

+LGBT culture in St. Louis is characterized by a long history of progressive activism as well as racial divisions and the city/county divide.
+St. Louis city is relatively liberal with multiple gayborhoods and several LGBT organizations.
+In 2019, Realtor.com dubbed St. Louis the 8th most LGBT-friendly city.
+Due to hostile legislation at the state level, however, it has become common for LGBT residents to relocate to Illinois for better protections and healthcare access.

-LGBT culture in St. Louis is strongly influenced by larger regional divisions, such as racial division and the city/county divide.
-Recorded history and resource flow have tended to prioritize white individuals and the city's central corridor, creating a perception of LGBT culture in St. Louis that does not always align with regional demographics.
+Recorded history and resource flow tend to prioritize white individuals and the city's central corridor, creating a perception of LGBT culture in St. Louis that does not always align with regional demographics.
 For the purposes of this article, St. Louis describes the metropolitan area, including neighboring counties in Missouri and Illinois.

-Despite many cases of injustice in the past, St. Louis is nowadays regarded as a suitable city for LGBT individuals.
-It is a progressive and very liberal city, and holds several "gayborhoods," like The Grove, as well as many LGBT organizations.
-In 2019, Realtor.com dubbed St. Louis the 8th most LGBT-friendly city.

 Pride festivals

 There are three different LGBT Pride festivals every year in St. Louis city.
 St. Louis PrideFest takes place at Soldiers' Memorial downtown over two days in the last weekend of June.
 PrideFest previously took place in Tower Grove Park with a parade on South Grand Avenue until 2013.
 Neighborhood residents established Tower Grove Pride to continue the neighborhood festivities, which annually occurs on the Saturday of the same weekend.
 St. Louis Black Pride takes place in August, and is believed to be the second oldest Black pride in the country.
 The first Trans & Gender-Free Pride March preceded the PrideFest and Tower Grove celebrations in June 2019.

 Other pride festivals in the metro area include Pride St. Charles in St. Charles, Missouri and Metro East PrideFest in Belleville, Illinois.